Think about it. Is it possible the difference between a cult and religion is nothing more than popularity?

 Both cults and religions have doctrines and dogma.
 The most popular religions all have some divinely inspired texts.
 But texts these also contain multiple inconsistencies.
 This requires explanation and thus requires priests and other leaders to help sort out what they accept as authoritative and what is not.

-But this dilemma of textual inconsistency also provides an opportunity to create a new sect by cherry-picking certain parts of the texts.
+The dilemma of textual inconsistency also provides an opportunity.
+Now you can create a new sect by cherry-picking certain parts of the texts.
 These inconsistencies lead to the growth of different religious sects.
 There are 6,000 major gods and 200,000 sub-classifications of religions.
 Everything from no gods at all to several hundred imaginary friends.
 Christianity alone now sports 33,000 sects.
 If you belong to one of the sects of the Abrahamic tree, then all the other belief systems are a cult or unpopular religion.

 Of the 8 billion people on Earth, 4 billion belong to three religions.
 These are the Abrahamic religion of Christianity, Islam, and Judaism.